 9. Listen to your inner guidance.

 Your inner guidance is your intuition.
-It is the "little voice" inside of you that is positive, encouraging, and often guides you when you have nothing else to turn to but yourself.
+It’s the “little voice” inside of you that is encouraging and often guides you when you have nothing else to turn to but yourself.

-One of the ways I listen to my intuition is getting in tune with my mind and body.
-I simply become aware by scanning my body and allowing my mind to be in the present moment.
+One of the ways I listen to my intuition is by getting in tune with my mind and body.
+I simply become aware of my thoughts and emotions when I’m reacting to something.

 “Don’t trade your authenticity for approval.” – Anonymous